Phase-Rotated Altermagnets as Chern Valves for Topological Transport

 Topological insulators (TIs) represent a central platform for investigating quantum phases that support symmetry-protected edge transport and quantized Hall phenomena. \cite{1,2} The first observations of the quantum anomalous Hall effect in magnetically doped TIs firmly established the relationship between symmetry breaking and topological conduction, opening the door to broader families of topological matter, and subsequent developments extended this paradigm to higher-order topological insulators\cite{3,4} as well as to Floquet-engineered and strain-tunable systems.\cite{5,6,7} The ability to manipulate band topology through mechanical or crystalline degrees of freedom now motivates alternative approaches that do not rely on external magnetic fields.
 A recent and rapidly growing frontier is altermagnetism, a collinear spin order with zero net magnetization but strong momentum-dependent spin splitting enforced by crystalline symmetry.\cite{8,9} Altermagnetic materials such as RuO$_2$, MnTe, and Ca$_3$Ru$_2$O$_7$ display large anomalous Hall effects and strong Berry-curvature multipoles without ferromagnetism.\cite{10,11} These multipoles, rooted in the $C_2$ and $C_4$ symmetry of the lattice, can be reoriented by mechanical strain or shear,\cite{12,13} offering a route to rotate the underlying spin texture \textit{in situ}.
 Magnetic-proximity experiments on Bi$_2$Se$_3$ interfaces\cite{14} demonstrate that symmetry-controlled exchange fields can open directional Dirac gaps of a few meV, directly linking spin texture and topological transport.
+Our proposal is complementary to other recent work on altermagnet-based spintronics.
+In particular, de la Barrera and Núñez have analysed electrical control of the exchange bias effect at model ferromagnet–altermagnet junctions, where the altermagnet acts as a collinear antiferromagnetic pinning layer with spin-split bands and the main observable is the hysteretic response of the ferromagnet.\cite{PRB_111_174428_2025} Those proximity geometries focus on tuning the effective exchange field acting on a ferromagnet by modifying the altermagnetic order at the interface.
+In contrast, in the Chern-valve geometry considered here the altermagnets couple to the surface Dirac states of a three-dimensional topological insulator and are used as symmetry-selective sources of an angular mass.
+The key control knob is the relative crystalline phase between two independently rotatable altermagnetic contacts, which allows us to switch the integer Chern-channel count at fixed chemical potential and without applying external magnetic fields.
+In this sense our mechanism provides a dynamically reconfigurable, field-free route to topological transport control that is conceptually distinct from existing altermagnetic exchange-bias and spin-valve proposals.
+Here we combine these ideas into a minimal and experimentally accessible concept: a two-terminal \textit{Chern valve} in which a TI layer is coupled to two altermagnetic electrodes with independently rotatable crystalline phases $\phi_L$ and $\phi_R$.
+The operating principle is illustrated in Fig.~1(a): a TI strip contacted by two altermagnets (AMs) transfers, via spin–orbit proximity, their symmetry-dependent spin textures to the Dirac surface states, generating an angular mass $m(\theta;\phi)$ whose sign alternates with the local lattice orientation.
+A finite phase offset $\Delta\varphi=\phi_R-\phi_L$ creates regions where $m_L(\theta)m_R(\theta)<0$, fulfilling the Jackiw–Rebbi criterion\cite{15,16} and hosting chiral one-dimensional channels at the interfaces.